All Episodes

 But oh yeah, whites weren't allowed to vote.

-So they gave blacks the voting black men voting rights, but they took rights away from veterans.
+So they gave blacks, the voting, black men voting rights, but they took rights away from veterans.

-And of course, they elected Grant.
+And of course they elected Grant.

-They're told him, like, this is the guy that liberated you, even though he personally had slaves himself, and he's the guy that worked people to death in contraband camps, guy in the 50 dollar bill, a drunkard, just sent people into the slaughter.
+They're told him like, this is the guy that liberated you, even though he personally had slaves himself.

 He also is very prejudiced towards German and Irish mercenaries who just sent on suicide missions.

-Guy's a monster, and he's the one that goes out west killing Native Americans too.
+And he's the one that goes out west killing Native Americans too.

-I mean, he was definitely racist.
+I mean, he's definitely racist.

 But they saw blacks as a convenient voting block for Republicans, which Democrats do today.

-They don't care about American interest or I hate saying black interest, because it really should just be interest.
+They don't care about American interest or I hate saying black interest because it really should just be interest.

 Right.

-But they started realizing, hey, uh, this happens a lot of African nations too, they start divvying out money based on ethnic groups and stuff.
+But they started realizing, hey, this is what happens a lot of African nations too.

 And so groups realize they can vote themselves money.

-And so they would come out with these social programs and stuff, which they believed in, and they if they realized, hey, if we couch this in race to say that our welfare or whatever is for single mothers or blacks or Latino, whatever, we can get a demographic group vote.
+And if they realize, hey, if we couch this in race to say that our welfare or whatever is for single mothers or blacks or Latino, whatever, we can get a demographic group vote.

 And of course, it doesn't work.

-Welfare has been a disaster, affirmative action has been a disaster, but it looks good on paper, and it still gets some votes, so they continue to do policies that they know are detrimental because it keeps them in power.
+So they continue to do policies that they know are detrimental because it keeps them in power.

 And yet they're not.